factcast/factcast/factcast-site/documentation/content/factus/spring-transactional-projections.md

 - [subscribed projections]({{< ref "subscribed-projection.md" >}}).

 In general, such a projection has three ingredients:
-- it is annotated with `@SpringTransactional`
+- it is annotated with `@SpringTransactional` to configure bulk and transaction-behavior and
-- it extends either
-    - the class `AbstractSpringTxManagedProjection` or
-    - the class `AbstractSpringTxSubscribedProjection`
-- it provides the serial number of the projection via the `@ProjectionMetaData` annotation
+- it implements `SpringTxProjection` to return the responsible PlatformTransactionManager for this kind of Projection

 Here is an example: